scrambldchannel/https-scrambldchannel.github.io-/content/TM1 and Apache Airflow.md

 Authors: Alexander
 Summary: Initial takeaways from trying to use Apache Airflow to schedule ETL tasks involving TM1

 I've been enjoying a bit of down time recently which, as well as exploring the lakes of Berlin and Brandenburg, gave me a chance to check out the excellent talks during the [Airflow Summit 2020](https://airflowsummit.org/).
-They are all still available and I'd recommend checking them out for those interested in learning more.
-I've worked with Airflow before but never tried to use it with TM1 up until now, even though I've felt it might be useful in some cases.
-So I thought I'd try to create a simple PoC for a project I was working on.
+They are all still available and I'd recommend them for those interested in learning more about what [Airflow](https://airflow.apache.org/) can do.
+I've worked with it before but haven't tried to use it with TM1, even though I've felt it might have been useful in some cases.
+So I decided to create a simple PoC to see how feasible it would be.

 ### But why?

 I've worked on many projects where TM1 was used to create a dataset (eg a forecast) but that ultimately the data, once finalised, needed to get somewhere else.
 This can be particularly prevalent in organisations where tools like Tableau are (with good reason) thought to be better options for creating dashboards and visualisations but also just arise from a desire to see their forecast numbers somewhere else, such as their ERP system.
 Developers not familiar with TM1 often just expect they can easily connect via ODBC or similar only to realise it's not that simple.
-I've seen numerous solutions to this problem, ("The Good, the Bad and the Ugly" springs to mind, given Ennio Morricone's recent passing).
-People love re-inventing the wheel and I am no different but I did think, particularly for organisations already using Airflow, this might be an interesting option to explore when they need to extract data from TM1.
+I've seen numerous solutions over the years, most end up involving multiple tasks triggered and managed in different tools by different teams.
+None of the moving parts are particularly complicated but the end to end process can be difficult to debug and it never seems to result in a particularly reusable solution.
+I felt using Airflow to manage these tasks end to end might avoid some of these issues.

 ### So what is it?

-In [their words](https://airflow.apache.org/), "Airflow is a platform created by the community to programmatically author, schedule and monitor workflows".
+In their words, "Airflow is a platform created by the community to programmatically author, schedule and monitor workflows".
 Most commonly, it gets used to orchestrate data pipelines.
-It is written in Python but can be used to schedule all sorts of tasks.
+It was written in Python but can be used to schedule tasks that are written in other languages.
 It also provides built in "hooks" for connecting to a wide range of third party systems, particularly in the cloud/big data space.
+This allows you to manage and monitor all of your ETL pipelines in a single place.
+The jobs themselves are written in code which means they can be version controlled and tested.
 One thing it doesn't do out of the box is to connect to TM1 but it's pretty easy to extend it with Python which then allows to leverage the power of [TM1py](https://github.com/cubewise-code/tm1py).

 ### Did it work?